MarcoTerzulli/GAVI-Manderoli/Readme.txt

 The GUI will be loaded.

+Common issue: the previous command could raise an error (such as "ValueError: unsupported pickle protocol).
+Whoosh indexes are operating system dependent; follow the next step to generate a new index.

 Generating a new index
 ----------------------
 Delete the Wiki_index folder.
 Run the project within an IDE or a terminal: